 Transparency and accountability are important characteristics for building legitimacy and restoring citizen trust in the government.
-In its third iteration, the Promoting Civil Society Participation in Anti-Corruption Efforts in Nigeria (Access Nigeria) builds on previous project successes to educate citizens about the Open Government Partnership (OGP) in Nigeria and deepen synergies and collaboration between civil society and government in the implementation of Nigeria’s OGP commitments.
-The project also supports the adoption and implementation of the Administration of Criminal Justice Act (ACJA), which seeks to close loopholes in Nigeria’s criminal justice system that have been exploited to circumvent the delivery of justice on issues of corruption.
+In its third iteration, the Promoting Civil Society Participation in Anti-Corruption Efforts in Nigeria (Access Nigeria) educated citizens about the Open Government Partnership (OGP) in Nigeria and deepened synergies and collaboration between civil society and government in the implementation of Nigeria’s OGP commitments.
+The project also supported the adoption and implementation of the Administration of Criminal Justice Act (ACJA), which seeks to close loopholes in Nigeria’s criminal justice system that have been exploited to circumvent the delivery of justice on issues of corruption.

-Implemented by a consortium of partners including PartnersGlobal, Partners West Africa Nigeria (PWAN), BudgIT, the Public and Private Development Centre, the CLEEN Foundation, and U.S.-based New-Rule LLC., Access Nigeria operates at the federal and state levels.
-Thematic areas of focus include fiscal transparency, asset recovery, and freedom of information.
+Implemented by a consortium of partners including PartnersGlobal, Partners West Africa Nigeria (PWAN), BudgIT, the Public and Private Development Centre, the CLEEN Foundation, and U.S.-based New-Rule LLC., Access Nigeria operated at the federal and state levels.
+Thematic areas of focus included fiscal transparency, asset recovery, and freedom of information.

-Other aspects of the Access Nigeria project include the use of web-based tools, infographics, and data visualization to help citizens better understand government budgets, monitor public spending, and oversee procurement processes.
+Other aspects of the Access Nigeria project included the use of web-based tools, infographics, and data visualization to help citizens better understand government budgets, monitor public spending, and oversee procurement processes.

 Learn more about this project here.